Strategic Plan and Mission

 c.
 Make spiritual connections between staff and students intentional intentional

 d.
 Improve the buy-in from coordinators, providing an honorarium for them

 e.
 Promote the establishment of the Project Coach as a faculty position

 f.
 Promote the need for adequate office space

 g.
 Link the number of support staff to program enrollment

 i.
 Assure that the DMin vision is broadly shared and pursued for the long term

 Respond to the Global Vision of the Church for Doctor of Ministry Education

 b.
-Ask for expectations regarding enrollment size
+Ask for expectations of pastors and organizational leaders regarding enrollment size

 d.
 Establish a suitable equivalency stance for international applicants that satisfies ATS